mediaexplorer74/bullets-defender/README.md

 ## My 2 cents (status)
-- Project tuned on(to) tweaked Monigame.Framwork (and "firm" v3.7.xx.xx)
-- Some project research and minimal "re-dev" (virtual gamepad, etc.)))

 - W10M UWP adaptation ready! :)
+- Project "upgraded" to "firm" (native) Monigame.Framwork 3.8.0.1641 (for app size reducing)
+- I did additional project research and minimal "refactoring"
-- VS 2017 (IDE) compatibility for best W10M debug process =)
+- VS 2017 (IDE) compatibility added for best W10M debug process =)
 - Min.
 W10M build: 10240 (hello, Astoria!)
+- Both mouse & touchscreen supported at now!

 ## Bullets Defender Explanation
 Use your slingshot to burst the maximum number of blocks that want to destroy yours!
 The more you pull on the rope, the higher the projectile will go.
 The game ends if you no longer have a small white square!
 So try to make the best score :)